hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-delete-remote-dns-domain admin example.tld

-The function synchronize dns with the remote server.
+This function synchronize dns with the remote server.

 *******************************************************************